rachel-labri-tipton/zoku-calendar-app-backend/README.md

 # Zoku Calendar App

 Zoku is a full-stack time tracking and calendar management application built with Next.js, Express, and PostgreSQL.
 It's MVP version is deployed on Railway (backend) and Netlify (frontend).

 The MVP is a web application with responsive design.
-For the MVP of this project
+For the MVP of this project I've tried for the following features:

 ## Features